htiwari29/Frontend-Clone-for-Google-s-Homepage/README.md

-# Google-search-clone
+# Frontend Clone for Google's Homepage
 A fully-functioning, responsive website which is a clone of Google Search, Google Advanced Search and Google Images purely made with HTML and CSS.

 # Youtube Video
 A short video where I go through the specifications of the project: https://youtu.be/6_kEoQrMeoE